gslab-econ/gslab_r/README.md

 ## Development Process

-We follow the development process for code libraries outlined in the [RA manual](https://github.com/gslab-econ/admin/wiki/Version-Control) We store each package in its own directory within `gslab_r`.
+We follow the development process for code libraries outlined in the [RA manual](https://github.com/gslab-econ/admin/wiki/Version-Control).
+We store each package in its own directory within `gslab_r`.
 The default name scheme is to give the package directory the same name as the package.

 ### Tools

 We use the `devtools`, `roxygen2`, and `testthat` packages as our primary tools in the package development process. `devtools` is a convenient wrapper for the functions in the others.
-The commands below are from`devtools`, but the syntax belongs to  `roxygen2` and `testthat`.
+The commands below are from `devtools`, but the syntax belongs to `roxygen2` and `testthat`.

 The `create` function initializes a package with the `DESCRIPTION`, `R` and `NAMESPACE` fields.
 The `LICENSE` file must be created manually, the `DESCRIPTION` file must be edited manually.

-The `document` function should be used to produce the help files in the `man` subdirectory and appropriately fill the the `NAMESPACE` file.
+The `document` function should be used to produce the help files in the `man` subdirectory and appropriately fill the `NAMESPACE` file.
 This function is a wrapper for the `roxygenise` function from the `roxygen2` package.
 This functions read from `DESCRIPTION` and the documentation for the files in `R`.
 Formatting must align with `roxygen2` standards.
+Each time you update the documentation, run `document()` at the root of the package directory.

-During development the `devtools::check` function should be used to preform the unit tests in the `tests` subdirectory and check a large number of other package aspects.
+During development, `devtools::check` function should be used to preform the unit tests in the `tests` subdirectory and check a large number of other package aspects.
 This function centralies and adds utilities to functions in the `testthat` package.
 The `tests` directory must be conform to the format used by `testthat`.

-To just run unit tests in a package, set your working directory at `[package name]/tests`, and run `testthat.R` in Rstudio.
+To just run unit tests in the `tests` subdirectory without running the rest of tests, run the script `testthat.R` at `tests` subdirectory.

 To install a package from GitHub, use the `install_github` function.
+To install or update the package stored in a local folder, use the `install` function at the root of `gslab_r`.

 ### Workflow